O-1 Visa Spouse | O-3 Visa Employment and Green Card

 • O-1B: This category is for those with extraordinary achievement in the art, motion picture, or television industries.

-Just like other U.S. work visas, the O-1 nonimmigrant visa is sponsored by a U.S. employer.
-However, O-1 applicants can also be sponsored by their agent.
-Qualified O-1 visa applicants are permitted to come to the United States with their spouses and children.
+Qualified O-1 visa dependents are permitted to come to the United States.
 This dependent visa type is known as the O-3 visa and is sponsored by the same entity as the principal O-1 holder.
-Note that once the O-3 dependent child turns 21 they’ll need to change to another nonimmigrant status in order to remain in the U.S. The F-2 student visa or B-2 visitor visa may be suitable options you can discuss with your immigration attorney.
+Once the O-3 dependent child turns 21, they’ll need to change to another non-immigrant status to remain in the U.S. The F-2 student visa or B-2 visitor visa may be a suitable option you discuss with your immigration attorney.

-O-1 Visa Spouse Process If You Are In the U.S.
+Process If You Are In the U.S.

-O-1 Visa Spouse If You Are Outside the United States
+Process If You Are Outside the United States

 In this case, you cannot file concurrently with your spouse.
 You will need to wait until the I-129 petition filed by your spouse’s U.S. employer is approved.
 This approval will be part of the supporting documents to use in processing your O-3 visa.